If there was anything I thought I knew when I was an insulin-fearing keto zealot, it was:

 How insulin really works

-However, while we usually think of insulin as the hormone that jams energy into our cells, it’s not the full story.
+While we usually think of insulin as the hormone that forces energy into our cells, it’s not the full story.

-While this is a compelling metaphor, suggesting that we will grow fatter just by eating carbs, irrespective of energy balance, it is fundamentally misguided and incorrect.
+While this is a compelling metaphor, suggesting that we will grow fatter just by eating carbs, irrespective of energy balance, it is incorrect and fundamentally misguided.

 We all have approximately 5 grams of glucose (or 20 calories worth) buzzing around in our body at any one time (i.e. about a teaspoon’s worth).
 It doesn’t take long to use this up once we turn off the flow of energy into our bloodstream.